-Deena Kishawi is a third-year medical student at Stritch School of Medicine – Loyola University Chicago.
+Deena Kishawi is a fourth-year medical student at Stritch School of Medicine – Loyola University Chicago.
 Her own personal experiences in the operating room revealed to her the need to raise awareness about the barriers faced by hijab-wearing women in surgery.

 She is interested in diversifying the field of surgery to accommodate for females and minorities who otherwise would be hesitant to pursue surgery as a career choice.
 She strives to teach, research, mentor, and learn within her medical community as well as her Chicago community.